Editors of Sci-Fi Magazine Disgusted as They Realized Submissions Were Filling With AI Slop

 Hello!

 Online fantasy and science fiction magazine Clarkesworld is drowning in an onslaught of AI-generated slop.
-And given the proliferation of cheap AI language models, the situation is certain to get worse.
+Given the proliferation of cheap AI language models, the situation is certain to get worse.

 "We had reached the point where we were on track to receive as many generated submissions as legitimate ones," he told NYMag.

-Beyond Clarkesworld, the internet has been hit with a tidal wave of AI slop, a word that has come to denote the kind of low-effort spam being spat out by large language models, from made-up authors publishing articles on previously reputable websites to fake product reviews and AI-generated academic papers.
+Beyond Clarkesworld, the internet has been hit with a tidal wave of AI slop — a term now used to describe the low-effort spam produced by large language models.
+This ranges from made-up authors publishing articles on previously reputable websites to fake product reviews and AI-generated academic papers.

 Amazon is also getting flooded with AI-generated books, spawning an entire marketplace of pointless and incoherent stories.